moritzstuker/scrape-bger-headers/README.md

 # Scrape BGer headers
 Ruby script to scrape the swiss supreme court decision's headers.

+Word of warning: this is just a first try; there's massive room for improvement. _Caveat emptor._

 ## Files

 Two .rb files are included: